CENTER FOR PERFECTION STUDIES: CONTINUITY•SYMMETRY•HARMONY • GOALS • April 2015

 We kept multiplying by 2.
 In just another 90 steps or doublings, we were out to the Age of the Universe and the Observable Universe.
 That’s just 202 base-2 steps!
 And it seems, by definition and with our simple logic, that this model includes everything, everywhere for all time.

 We dubbed our little model “the perfect STEM tool.”
 Even our AP sixth grade science class understood it!
 But, when we sent our little STEM project to Scientific American, they ignored us.
 Even Wikipedia rejected our summary as “original research.”
-The AAAS and Nature magazines rejected us without comment.
+The AAAS Science magazine and Nature magazine rejected us without comment.
 We’ve written to a diversity of scholars and even they are reluctant to comment.
 So, we’re going back over our logic and math, asking, “What are we doing wrong?”

 As an introduction, this is how we describe our work: